fauna/faunadb-swift/CONTRIBUTING.md

 8. Squash your commits into one commit. `git rebase -i HEAD~6` considering you did 6 commits.
 9. Push your branch into your forked remote repository.
 10. Create a new pull request adding any useful comment.

-###### Code style and conventions

-We try to follow our [swift style guide](https://github.com/faunadb/Swift-Style-Guide).
-Following it is not strictly necessary to contribute and to have a pull request accepted but project maintainers try to follow it.
-We would love to hear your ideas to improve our code style and conventions.
-Feel free to contribute.

 ### Feature proposal